Who would think being black in Latin America whilst traveling was a thing?

 Then, I began to question what it means to be black in Latin America.

-I must remember that blending into cultures means people don’t always perceive me as a tourist, a backpacker or traveler all the time.
+I must remember that blending into cultures means people don’t always perceive me as a tourist, a gringo backpacker or traveler all the time.

 So starting to question, and reading more lead me to understand more about the system of race, society, and classes.